djtyner/GCD_Course_Project/README.md

 Though there are comments throughout the run_analysis.R file about what the code does, they will be summarized here.

 Before executing the R code, you should ensure:
-* you have installed the dplyr package; and
+* you have installed the plyr package; and
 * the following files (from the "data for the project") are in your R working directory: X_test.txt (561 columns), y_test.txt (1 column), subject_test.txt (1 column); X_train.txt (561 columns), y_train.txt (1 column), subject_train.txt (1 column; activity-labels.txt (6 rows, 2 columns), features.txt (563 rows, 2 columns).

 ### R code: Step 1